Event ANT Neuromeeting 2025 - Berlin starts on Jan 16, 2025, 9:00:00 AM (Europe/Berlin)

 Prof. Dr. Claudia Gianelli & Dr. Elena Cesnaite

 Prof. Dr. Claudia Gianelli is an Associate Professor of General Psychology at the Department of Clinical and Experimental Medicine, University of Messina (Italy).
-After a PhD in Cognitive Neuroscience (Bologna-Lyon) she was first a Research Scientist at the University of Potsdam in Germany and then as Research Fellow at the University School for Advanced Studies IUSS Pavia in Italy.
+After a PhD in Cognitive Neuroscience (Bologna-Lyon) she was first a Research Scientist at the University of Potsdam in Germany and then a Research Fellow at the University School for Advanced Studies IUSS Pavia in Italy.
 Her main research interests are in the field of motor cognition investigated by means of neurophysiological and behavioral measures (TMS, EEG, motion tracking), both as single methods and in combination, in healthy participants and clinical populations.

 ---